cobratbq/pinebook-pro/README.md

     input: rockchip,es8316-codec Headphones as /devices/platform/es8316-sound/sound/card0/input8
     ```
   - run `alsamixer` and select actual device.
 Then check if following channels are open: `Left Headphone Mixer LLIN`, `Left Headphone Mixer Left DAC`, `Right Headphone Mixer RLIN`, `Right Headphone Mixer Right DAC`, and check neighboring options just in case.
+- After suspend, module `brcmfmac` might need to be reloaded, as it will exhibit significant packet loss.
+  `sudo modprobe -rv brcmfmac && sudo modprobe -v brcmfmac`
+  _NOTE from what I understand of the kernel commit log, this is an issue that is caused by early driver versions not correctly responding to certain WiFi packets while in standby.
+This should be fixed for later kernel versions._
+- There exists a bug in the firmware, i.e. the binary blob, so currently trying with `roamoff=1` module parameter and `.clm_blob` file present.
+  See directory `issues` for more notes and details on a kernel module crash due to double freeing memory after hardware reset as result of firmware crash.
+  _NOTE early versions of the `brcmfmac` driver do not hardware-reset the device in case of firmware faiilure.
+Later firmware versions and kernel versions `> 5.12` should fix this._